Keyboard shortcuts

 Add A Computer Using An Existing Device

 This requires a computer logged into the FOKS account using an existing key, in addition to the computer you're adding.
-You will need to be able to read from one screen and type into the other, so it may be helpful to have them close to each other.
+You will need to be able to read from one screen and type into the other, so it may be helpful to have the two computers physically close to each other.
 You can also SSH into one from the other, so you can copy and paste a temporary code from one window to the other.

 • On the existing device